mokkabonna/omarchy-plugin-settings/README.md

 - Provides forms for Omarchy bar appearance and idle timeouts.
 - Lists enabled bar-widget instances, regular plugins, and the active full bar when they declare a supported manifest schema.
+- Lists the Omarchy shell's Bar and Idle settings alongside configurable widgets and plugins.
-- Writes changes only to the selected item in `~/.config/omarchy/shell.json`.
+- Writes changes to the selected item in `~/.config/omarchy/shell.json`.
 - Renders `string`, `path`, `integer`, `number`, `boolean`, `enum`, and `multiselect` fields.
 - Enforces numeric `min`, `max`, and `step` constraints.
 - Uses switches for booleans and two-option `Off` / `On` enums.
-- Saves choices immediately and text or numeric values when editing finishes.
+- Saves toggles, choices, and numeric arrow-key changes immediately; text and numeric field edits are also saved when editing finishes.
 - Provides a confirmed Reset-to-defaults action.

 ## Interactions